teejayvona/More-About-Me/README.md

 - [LinkedIn](https://www.linkedin.com/in/akpovona)
 - [GitHub](https://github.com/teejayvona)

-_“Compliance is not just a checkbox—it's how we ensure trust and operational resilience.”_
+“Compliance is not just a checkbox—it's how we ensure trust and operational resilience.”
+#GRCspecialist | #CybersecurityProfessional